rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 The Spendability Validation Protocol is a new process in which the current Powpeg will send funds to the newly elected Powpeg, for it to send them back, proving that it can truly hold and spend funds, before proceeding with the activation and migration of the funds in the wallet.

 This protocol involves three parts:
-- Proposed Powpeg funding: the proposed Powpeg won't have funds to create the proof so the current Powpeg will create a UTXO covering the expenses.
+- Proposed Powpeg funding: the proposed Powpeg won't have funds to create the proof so the current Powpeg will create an UTXO covering the expenses.
-- Proof transaction creation: once the proposed Powpeg receives the funds, it will create a UTXO to the current Powpeg to proof that it can spend them.
+- Proof transaction creation: once the proposed Powpeg receives the funds, it will create an UTXO to the current Powpeg to proof that it can spend them.
 - Proof transaction verification: the current Powpeg will receive the proposed Powpeg spending-proof transaction, validate it was created by the proposed Powpeg from the funding transaction and proceed with the commitment.

 #### Proposed Powpeg funding